adjorkas/adjorkas/README.md

-Hello, I’m Lu!
-I'm studying biotechnology and learning the basics of coding. 🌱
+Hello, I'm Lu!
+I'm a Bioinformatics enthusiast from Buenos Aires, Argentina. 💻🧬

 <!---
 adjorkas/adjorkas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.